Tob028/SemPrgCode/README.md

 # SemPrgCode
-My code for SemPrgX exercises at school
+My code solutions for SemPrgX assignments at school